anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 | 5|Local Jupyter server installation and Spark notebook execution powered by serverless interactive spark sessions, based off of configs in the Jupyter sessions template  |
 | 6|Data Cloud Extension installation in VS Code and Spark notebook execution powered by serverless interactive spark sessions, based off of configs in the Jupyter sessions template  |

+Note: The catalog component, Lakehouse runtime catalog is covered in the next technical solution.

 <hr>

 ### 1.8.
 Lab Architecture